kanselarij-vlaanderen/agenda-approve-service/README.md

 Approve the design agenda and close the meeting.

-#### POST /meetings/:id/close

-Remove the design agenda if present and close the meeting.

 #### POST /agendas/:id/reopen

-Remove the design agenda and re-open the last approved agenda.
+Re-open the last approved agenda (and remove the design agenda if any)

 #### DELETE /agendas/:id

 Delete the latest agenda.
 If this agenda was the last on the meeting, also delete the meeting.

+#### POST /meetings/:id/close

+Remove the design agenda if present and close the meeting.

 #### POST /meetings/:id/reopen

 Re-open the meeting and create a new design agenda.